Sud-ana/tcl_scripting/README.md

     * Convert format[1] & SDC to format[2] and pass to timing tool "Opentimer"
       * We will then generate a report which will be used for benchmarking .
 ## Yosys and Opentimer EDA tools:
+ We start the task by building a memory of word size 1 and address size 1 to represent a 2 bit memory's behavioural description in the RTL.

 Yosys and Opentimer
 ## References
 * TCL Programming Workshop for VLSI industry by VSD.